KernFerm/BubblesAI/readme.md

 ## 💬 Need Help?
 Join Discord!

-1. Get the official Discord invite link for the BubblesAI community.
+1. Get the official Discord invite link for the FNBubbles420 Org 501c3 Discord Server.
 2. Join the server and look for the channel named `#bubbles-ai-gpt`.
 3. In that channel, type `@BubblesTheDev` to ping the owner for help.